ChristianAlessandri/SeedYourSpace/README.md

 ## 🔭 Overview

 **SYS** is a procedural space diorama builder and astrophysics engine forged in Unity 6 using the Universal Render Pipeline (URP).
-It transmutes deterministic seeds into fully realized, visually breathtaking 3D star systems.
+It transmutes deterministic seeds into fully realized, visually 3D star systems.
 The engine dynamically orchestrates central stars, planets, moons, and asteroid belts, driven by a rigorous framework of astrophysical rules and stochastic mathematics.

 Designed to seamlessly blend high visual fidelity with blockchain technology, the architecture guarantees that a single master seed will consistently generate the exact same cosmic layout, ensuring absolute backward compatibility across different generation algorithm versions.